 - Does the Commission wish to identify the bigeye TRP stock level that achieves desirable outcomes, so that an MP can be designed to achieve it on average? - Does the Commission wish to identify 'baseline' levels for the bigeye management procedure (e.g. FAD closure duration, longline catch levels) that will help define the TRP? - Could the yellowfin TRP be an emergent property of the other MPs, noting that not all fisheries taking yellowfin will be controlled within the candidate mixed fishery framework? - How should the catch of relevant components of 'other fisheries' be dealt with within evaluations for yellowfin?
-In this analysis they have been set consistent with CMM 2022-01.
+In this analysis they have been set consistent with CMM 2022-01, with the implications of an alternative level also evaluated.